donkirkby/donimoes/CONTRIBUTING.md

 request?

 ### New Domino Puzzles ###
-Do you have an idea for another type of puzzle to include in Moonside?
+Do you have an idea for another type of puzzle to include in Donimoes?
 Create an issue, and describe how it would work.

 ### Development ###
-Moonside's software to generate puzzles is written in Python.
+Donimoes's software to generate puzzles is written in Python.
 It also depends on the [NetworkX library][nx] and the
 [Distributed Evolutionary Algorithms in Python library (DEAP)][deap], so those need to be installed via pip or your package manager.

 ### Building a Release ###
-No releases yet, but steps will be something like this:

 Before publishing a release, check the following:

 * The unit tests pass.